 0.25% or $125 per every $50K of annual income - confirmed

-Several factors are considered for each paving season allotment.
+Several factors are considered when choosing specific streets.
 These include:

 - Pavement Condition